 The original name of the US Alzheimer’s Association was the “Alzheimer’s Disease and Related Disorder Association.”
 Despite that early nod to the “related” or “other” dementias, for many years almost all the public’s focus was on Alzheimer’s disease, the leading cause of dementia.
-Approximately 60 percent of all dementia cases are Alzheimer’s and Alzheimer’s classic symptoms affecting memory, thinking, language and judgment are well known.
+Approximately 60 percent of all dementia cases are Alzheimer’s disease, which involves well known symptoms affecting memory, thinking, language and judgment.

 So let’s take a look at the “other” dementias that affect hundreds of thousands, if not millions of persons worldwide.

 Vascular dementia develops when impaired blood flow to parts of the brain deprives cells of oxygen.
 In one form, a series of very small strokes or “infarcts” block small blood vessels.
 Individually, these little strokes do not cause major symptoms, but over time their combined effect becomes noticeable, which is one reason why this type of dementia was formerly called “multi-infarct dementia.”

 Most of the “memory medications” used to treat the symptoms of Alzheimer’s disease (the cholinesterase inhibitors like Aricept) have also been shown to help individuals with vascular dementia.
 Lifestyle changes that support good heart health and reduce stroke risk may also be helpful.

 Mixed dementia is a common condition in which an individual experiences multiple types of dementia at the same time.
 One common mixed dementia is Alzheimer’s disease and vascular dementia.
 The approach to treating mixed dementia may depend on the types of dementia.

 Lewy Body dementia is characterized by abnormal deposits of a protein called “Lewy bodies,” after the scientist who first described them.